Search

 I had already been presenting at workshops and consulting with teachers on ways to set up, decorate, and organize their classroom by that time, and the blog became an extension of those roles.
 By request, I began making my classroom resources available to teachers online and was the first to create classroom theme decor packages for teachers.

-As part of my workshop presentations I wrote The Clutter-Free Classroom Guide to Organizing Your Classroom so that the attendees would have a resource to take with them.
-When I opened my online teacher store I listed it as one of my first products and things somehow took off from there.
-Clutter-Free Classroom is now an official family business (complete with an LLC after the title…fancy huh?) and we are having fun learning the ropes of what all that means along the way.
+As part of my workshop presentations, I wrote The Clutter-Free Classroom Guide to Organizing Your Classroom.
+I did this so that the attendees would have a resource to take with them.
+When I opened my online teacher store, I listed it as one of my first products and things somehow took off from there.

-1. Join the Email List
+1. Join Our Email Club

-2. Join the Clutter-Free Classroom Facebook Group
+2. Join Our Facebook Groups

 The group was formed with the goal of being a positive place where I could connect with teachers and help to offer solutions to common problems such as: